PLEASE PLEASE ME

 THE AUSTRALIAN VERSION OF THE SLEEVE

-Blue text was utilised on both sides of the sleeve; not out of any determination to make the sleeve uniquely Australian but simply because it was cheaper to have blue text than black.
-It should be remembered that at that point in time, The Beatles were largely unknown in Australia and so EMI (Australia) was reluctant to spend any more than they absolutely had to on sleeve production - which is why 500 sleeves were imported from the UK to house the first Australian copies of Please Please Me.
+Cyan, or blue, text was used on both sides of the sleeve.
+This was not an attempt to make the sleeve distinctively Australian, but rather a cost-saving measure.
+Using cyan instead of black reduced the number of required printing blocks from four to three, saving EMI (Australia) approximately £50, or around $100, in set up costs — a reasonable sum in 1963.
+It should be remembered that, at that time, The Beatles were still largely unknown in Australia, and EMI (Australia) was reluctant to spend any more than necessary on sleeve production.
+This also explains why 500 sleeves were imported from the UK to house the first Australian copies of the album.

 GOLD MONO A